 5. Accessing the Services

-Whilst we will make reasonable efforts to ensure the Services are operational 24 hours a day, 7 days a week, with the Platform available at least 99.5% of the time (measured over each month), we do not guarantee that the Services will always be available or be uninterrupted.
+Whilst we will make reasonable efforts to ensure the Services are operational 24 hours a day, 7 days a week, we do not guarantee that the Services will always be available or be uninterrupted.
 In particular, but without limitation:

 Maintenance Services: The Services will not be available to you when we carry out maintenance services.
 We will endeavour to carry out these services outside of normal business hours (being 9:00am to 5:00pm UK time) and to give you at least three hours’ notice in writing (via email where possible); however you acknowledge that this may not be possible in cases of urgency.